HHSAPCompSci2020/capstone-project-group-6-ki/doc/README - ultimate tic tac toe.txt

 Introduction:
 If you like logic games, Ultimate Tic-Tac-Toe will be fun for you.
 This game is based on the very well-known game tic-tac-toe, but includes 10 games in progress simultaneously, with strategy needed to bring them all together.
 Last year in physics we played ultimate tic-tac-toe with friends, but after a lot of wasted paper, some of our friends got tired of it and we were sad.
 This program will solve both the problem of bored high schoolers wasting a vast amount of paper for tic-tac-toe games, and being lonely.
 By creating a digital version, we can do our part in promoting sustainability and conserving crucial resources such as paper.
 In addition, traditional tic-tac-toe requires 2 people which means that bored and lonely high schoolers can’t enjoy the game at their own convenience which can harm their mental wellbeing.
 With our program, these people can find joy in playing tic-tac-toe without having to worry about finding someone else to play with them thanks to our AI mode consisting of several levels.
 In Ultimate Tic-Tac-Toe, there is a large tic-tac-toe grid and in each box there is a smaller game.
 The rules are similar to regular tic-tac-toe in that you want to win the large game by getting three in a row, but in order to claim a box of the large game you have to win the smaller game in that location.
 After your opponent selects a box of a small game, you have to play in the game in the location of the big game corresponding to the location they played in the smaller game.
-Primary features include color-coding for last plays and highlighted games, undo and reset buttons, AI and timer modes, and .
+Primary features include color-coding for last plays and highlighted games, undo and reset buttons, AI and timer modes, and firebase where people can play .